Skip to main contentSkip to navigation

 Why Magician Missed It

-Samsung Magician checks SMART attributes and runs a brief speed benchmark.
+Samsung Magician's default health check relies on SMART attributes and a brief speed benchmark.
 SMART attributes are voluntary reports from the drive's firmware.
 If the firmware's error correction code (ECC) is handling bad sectors without escalating past the alert threshold, SMART stays green.
 The speed test reads a small sample of sectors; on a 2TB drive with 9MB of scattered bad sectors, the odds of the test hitting one are near zero.

 The Recovery Process

 The 970 EVO connects to PC-3000 via an M.2 adapter.
-Samsung's proprietary controller has limited native support in PC-3000 (no firmware-level access like Silicon Motion controllers get), but basic sector-level reading and extraction still work.
+Samsung's Phoenix controller has more limited firmware reconstruction support in PC-3000 compared to Silicon Motion controllers, but sector-level reading and data extraction still work.

 First pass: sector-by-sector scan of the full drive.
 Approximately 900MB of sectors were skipped on the first attempt.
 The PC-3000 sector map showed concentrated zones of bad sectors that Magician never tested.
 The technician identified 42GB of critical customer data using the file tree viewer and configured a targeted extraction.